Global Minimizers of Sigmoid Contrastive Loss: Introduction

 \paragraph{3.
 The Modality Gap: Synchronize, do not Align.} The analysis of \cite{isola20understanding} suggests alignment between representations when training via the InfoNCE loss -- the representations of the word ``cat'' and the image of a cat should (nearly) coincide.
 Yet, it has been empirically observed that there is a \emph{modality gap} \cite{liang2022mindthemodalitygap,fahim2025its}.
 The representations of images and text -- synchronized via the InfoNCE loss in CLIP -- do not align, but rather belong to fully disjoint, linearly separable regions.
 Furthermore, this is not caused by the difference between architecture of image and text encoders, as initially thought, but rather directly by virtue of (approximately) minimizing InfoNCE loss~\cite{fahim2025its}.

-We shed light on this empirical discovery and prove in \cref{thm:sperablemodalities} that linear separability between modalities holds for any zero-loss configuration of the sigmoid loss in the practically relevant regime $N>d$ when $|\relativebias|<\margin$ (Figure \ref{fig:possiblemarginbiasregion}).
+We shed light on this empirical discovery and prove in \cref{thm:sperablemodalities} that linear separability between modalities holds for any zero-loss configuration of the sigmoid loss in the practically relevant regime $N>d$ when $|\relativebias|<\margin$ (Figure \ref{fig:possiblemarginbiasregion}) and for the InfoNCE loss when $|\relativebias(i)|<\margin \forall i$ (see \cref{eq:InfoNCEGlobMinima}).
 We verify our findings by performing experiments with 8 different SigLIP models from Hugging Face on the ImageNet dataset (models given in \cref{tab:siglip_results_5percent}).
 We observe perfect linear separability of image and text embeddings for all models.
 From a philosophical point of view, as ``different modalities may contain different information'' \cite{huh24platonic}, it is only natural that they be represented in disjoint parts of the space.

 We leverage the modality gap to build a linear adapter which can be used towards synchronizing representations when one encoder is locked.
-This is the reason why we use the name \emph{representation synchronization} rather than representation alignment: alignment between modalities is neither achieved nor desired.
+This is the reason why we use the name \emph{representation synchronization} rather than representation alignment: alignment between modalities is neither achieved nor necessarily desired.
+In cases where the modality gap hurts performance on downstream tasks, the concurrent work \cite{lee2025generalized} suggests a simple fix.

 \paragraph{4.
 Implications of The Solution Geometry in Practice: Relative Bias Parameterization of Sigmoid Loss.} We propose a parametrization of the sigmoid loss that depends on the \emph{relative bias} rather than the bias in Definition~\ref{def:relativebiasparam}.
 The relative bias parametrization has the following advantages: